What is the Debt-to-GDP Ratio?

 Interpreting the Debt-To-GDP Ratio

-A high debt-to-GDP ratio is undesirable for a country as a higher ratio indicates a higher risk of default.
+A high debt-to-GDP ratio is undesirable for a country, as a higher ratio indicates a higher risk of default.
 In a study conducted by the World Bank, a ratio that exceeds 77% for an extended period of time may result in an adverse impact on economic growth.
-It was indicated that each additional percentage point of debt reduced annual real growth by 1.7%.
+It was indicated that each additional percentage point of debt above that level reduced annual real growth by 1.7%.
 For reference, the USA’s debt-to-GDP ratio was 105.40% in 2017.
 Therefore, when the ratio is high (>80%), a country is likely to exhibit a slowdown in economic growth.

-The debt-to-GDP ratio is commonly misunderstood as many think that a ratio exceeding 100% indicates a bankrupt or insolvent country.
+The debt-to-GDP ratio is commonly misunderstood, as many think that a ratio exceeding 100% indicates a bankrupt or insolvent country.
 As indicated below, Japan is a country with a ratio well over 200% for over a decade with no signs of defaulting.
 Therefore, the ratio does not offer strong insights into a country’s likelihood of default.